medcomdk/ehmi/docs/assets/documents/security/security-specification-of-ehmi-core.md

-# Specificering af sikkerhed ifm meddelelsesflow i EHMI Core
+# Specification of security regarding message flow in EHMI Core

 ***